raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 "What," she asked, "is the purpose of the opening semicolon?"

 The truth is, I didn't really know.
-I'd read *somewhere* that when JavaScript loads your files, if you had  some buggy code in file A, then file B could be corrupted by whatever was last in file A if the environment loaded A before B. In other words, the environment behaved as if all the code was catenated together.
+I'd read *somewhere* that when JavaScript loads your files, if you had  some buggy code in file A, then file B could be corrupted by whatever was last in file A if the environment loaded A before B. In other words, the environment behaved as if all the code was concatenated together.

 But I was hazy on the details, and admitted as much.
 She may have felt she learned something, then again she's rather bright and productivity focused, so perhaps she knew what was going on but didn't want to take time out to discuss it.